phofstet/grapin-employee-handbook/holidays-and-absences.md

 ### Overtime
 By default, overtime is compensated with extra holidays.
 In fact, *GRAPIN’s Project Management Tool* automatically _accrues_ your extra time the first day of the month.
 For any concern about the compensation method, please get in touch with Hans Jörg.

+# Absences
+Absences due to illnes, militar or civil services, or any other personal matter will be communicated to either to Hans Jörg or to your project leader.

+After checking the supporting documents, Karin or Sonja will introduce the *absence* dates into *GRAPIN’s Project Management Tool*.